Andreas Maxsø

-Andreas Beyer Maxsø (/da/; born 18 March 1994) is a Danish professional footballer who plays as a centre-back for Major League Soccer club Colorado Rapids and the Denmark national team.
+Andreas Beyer Maxsø (/da/; born 18 March 1994) is a Danish professional footballer who plays as a centre-back.
 He is known for his strength, leadership and aerial ability.

 After moving to the academy of FC Nordsjælland in 2010 from childhood club Brøndby IF, Maxsø made his professional debut in 2012 against Copenhagen.
 In 2017, he joined Turkish club Osmanlıspor before signing for Swiss side FC Zürich the following season, where he had a successful Europa League campaign, making the round of 32 in his season there.
 In 2019, he signed for KFC Uerdingen 05 before leaving the club by mutual agreement two months later and returning to his first club, Brøndby.
 There, he became team captain after six months.

 Maxsø has played for various Danish national youth teams.
 Notably, he gained 24 caps for the Denmark national under-21 team.
-He made his debut for the Denmark national team on 11 November 2020 in an friendly against Sweden.
+He made his debut for the Denmark national team on 11 November 2020 in a friendly against Sweden.